 Some courses may be counted as falling into more than one of the above categories.
 However, any single course may only be used to satisfy one Distribution Requirement.
-(Similarly, a 400-level course taken in order to satisfy the Logic Requirement - (see 2.
-Logic Requirement) - may not also be counted towards the three required courses in Category I.) The decision as to which category or categories a course belongs to is to be made by the faculty member teaching that course, subject to the approval of the Chair of the Department.
-In some cases the nature of the written work required may vary depending on which Distribution Requirement the course is being used to satisfy.
-It is the responsibility of all faculty members to include in the course descriptions circulated within the department a specification of the category or categories to which their graduate-level courses belong, including any differential writing requirements for different categories.
-Any dispute or uncertainty about the category or categories in which a given course belongs should be brought to the attention of the Director of Graduate Studies, who will resolve it in consultation with the Chair, the faculty member teaching the course, and any concerned students; the final decision in such matters rests with the Chair.
+(Similarly, a 400-level course taken in order to satisfy the Logic Requirement may not also be counted towards the three required courses in Category I (see Section 2).)
+The decision as to which category or categories a course belongs to is to be made by the faculty member teaching that course, subject to the approval of the Chair of the Department.
+In some cases, the nature of the written work required may vary depending on which Distribution Requirement the course is being used to satisfy.
+Any dispute or uncertainty about the category or categories in which a given course belongs should be brought to the attention of the Director of Graduate Studies, who will resolve it in consultation with the Chair, the faculty member teaching the course, and any concerned students; the final decision rests with the Chair.

-d) Reading Courses
+e) Reading Courses